 What Causes Acanthosis Nigricans?

 Acanthosis nigricans can affect otherwise healthy people, or it can be associated with certain medical conditions.
 Sometimes acanthosis nigricans is congenital (something a person is born with).
 It also can occur as a result of obesity or an endocrine (glandular) disorder.
-It is frequently found in people with diabetes or a tendency towards diabetes and is most common among people of African descent.
+It is frequently found in obese people with diabetes or a tendency towards diabetes and is most common among people of African descent.
 There are many other possible causes of acanthosis nigricans, including:

 - Addison's disease, a condition caused by a deficiency of hormones from the adrenal gland